sunilemanjee/Elastic-Python-MCP-Server/README.md

 ## Environment Variables

-The following environment variables need to be configured in `env_config.sh`:
+The following environment variables need to be configured in `env_config.sh`.
+The inference endpoint IDs can be overridden by setting the corresponding environment variables before sourcing the config file:

 - `ES_URL`: Your Elasticsearch Serverless URL
 - `ES_API_KEY`: Your Elasticsearch API key